How nailing those DIY jobs could add value to your home

 At the same time, getting home improvements wrong can negatively impact the value, so it’s important to be confident in what you can do yourself and know when you need to seek expert advice.

 If you plan to remortgage or sell within the next year or so, start with a fresh lick of paint.
 Try shades of blues to bring about calm, greys for a Scandinavian influence, or shades of cream or white to make rooms feel more spacious.
 Redecorating can be done simply and cheaply, with lots of great deals on paint usually available at this time of year.
-Look out for Bank Holiday events to make savings and help your decorating budget go further.
+Look out for upcoming Black Friday events to make savings and help your decorating budget go further.
 An interior refresh can make you feel happier at home, and will also help the property be more appealing to others when you choose to sell.

 For the latest trends, take a look at interior style magazines, pop onto Pinterest or investigate on Instagram.
 Or, if you prefer seeing things in person, visiting new-build show homes can also give you some great ideas for how to redecorate your property.